Evolutionary mismatch: Hygiene hypothesis

 The hygiene hypothesis, a concept initially theorized by immunologists and epidemiologists, has been proved to have a strong connection with evolutionary mismatch through recent studies.
 The hygiene hypothesis states that the profound increase in allergies, autoimmune diseases, and some other chronic inflammatory diseases is related to the reduced exposure of the immune system to antigens.
 Such reduced exposure is more common in industrialized countries and especially urban areas, where the inflammatory chronic diseases are also more frequently seen.
 Recent analysis and studies have tied the hygiene hypothesis and evolutionary mismatch together.
 Some researchers suggest that the overly sterilized urban environment changes or depletes the microbiota composition and diversity.
 Such environmental conditions favor the development of the inflammatory chronic diseases because human bodies have been selected to adapt to a pathogen-rich environment in the history of evolution.
 For example, studies have shown that change in our symbiont community can lead to the disorder of immune homeostasis, which can be used to explain why antibiotic use in early childhood can result in higher asthma risk.
 Because the change or depletion of the microbiome is often associated with hygiene hypothesis, the hypothesis is sometimes also called "biome depletion theory".

 Human behavior

 Behavioral examples of evolutionary mismatch theory include the abuse of dopaminergic pathways and the reward system.
 An action or behavior that stimulates the release of dopamine, a neurotransmitter known for generating a sense of pleasure, will likely be repeated since the brain is programmed to continually seek such pleasure.
 In hunter-gatherer societies, this reward system was beneficial for survival and reproductive success.
 But now, when there are fewer challenges to survival and reproducing, certain activities in the present environment (gambling, drug use, eating) exploit this system, leading to addictive behaviors.

-Anxiety

-Anxiety is another example of a modern manifestation of evolutionary mismatch in humans.
-An immediate return environment is when decisions made in the present create immediate results.
-Prehistoric human brains evolved to assimilate to this particular environment; creating reactions such as anxiety to solve short-term problems.
-For example, the fear of a predator stalking a human, causes the human to run away consequently immediately ensuring the safety of the human as the distance increases from the predator.
-However, humans currently live in a different environment called the delayed-reaction environment.
-In this environment, current decisions do not create immediate results.
-The advancement of society has reduced the threat of external factors such as predators, lack of food, shelter, etc. therefore human problems that once circulated around current survival have changed into how the present will affect the quality of future survival.
-In summation, traits like anxiety have become outdated as the advancement of society has allowed humans to no longer be under constant threat and instead worry about the future.